gothunder/thunder/docs/modules/logs.md

 environment variables, as well as enable pretty console output while in development.

-Additionally, there's a dedicated marshaller for error stacktraces.
+Additionally, there's a dedicated marshaller for error stack traces.

 The logger is non-blocking, so you should make sure that all logs are flushed before the app is closed (an example of the complete setup is provided below).